 Table of Contents

-- AI for Beginners– We start with a short story of what AI is, particularly for those new to AI and are ready to this complicated beast head-on.
+- AI for Beginners– A short story of what AI is, for those new to AI and are ready to this complicated beast head-on.

 - Skills Required for Artificial Intelligence – A quick summary of skills demanded of any candidate looking for a career in AI.